 Under generally accepted principles, arbitrators have the power to rule on their own jurisdiction.
 This is sometimes referred to as a gateway issue or the competence-competence principle.
 A tribunal has the jurisdiction to determine its own jurisdiction.
 This is acknowledged by the statute governing most arbitrations as well as the arbitration rules used by a number of institutions.
-In the Ontario Arbitration Act it is provided in section 17.
-In the Alberta Arbitration Act it is also provided in section 17.
+In the Ontario Arbitration Act, it is provided in Section 17; in the Alberta Arbitration Act, it is provided in Section 17.

-All of this comes into play not just in deciding arbitrability at the start, but also enforcement of an award at the end.
+This all comes into play not just in deciding arbitrability at the start, but also in enforcing an award at the end.
 This principle, which flows from the New York Convention, is contained in virtually every domestic statute.
 The principle is that courts will not enforce arbitration awards where the enforcement is contrary to public policy.
-The next question is: Is public utility law public policy?
+The next question is: is public utility law public policy?

-This question arose in the Commission’s 2007 decision regarding California Water Resources.
-There, the California Department of Water Resources (California Water) was involved in a contract dispute with Sempra Generation relating to Sempra’s failure to perform under a long-term energy purchase agreement.
+This question arose in the SEC’s 2007 decision regarding California Water Resources.
+The California Department of Water Resources (California Water) was involved in a contract dispute with Sempra Generation relating to Sempra’s failure to perform under a long-term energy purchase agreement.
 California Water claimed over US$100 million in false charges.

 The matter went to arbitration.
 Sempra moved to set aside the claim on the ground that it was barred by federal pre-emption principles and the filed-rate doctrine.

-In rendering its decision, the Commission stated first, at paragraph 32:
+In rendering its decision, the SEC stated first, at paragraph 32: